 - The topo map and Western Whitewater by Cross/Cassady/Calhoun

-have a pack bridge marked, which apparently no longer exists.
+have a pack bridge marked, which disappeared at some point.

 - 22.2 / 14.2

 - Huge group camp, or set of camps, on the left.

 A dirt road leads downstream to the burner and Hettinger Ranch.

 Although it is spacious and scenic, the uppermost camp is located

 on a low bench above a rocky shoreline where the river shallows out.

 If you prefer a sandy beach landing, you can float around the corner,